FAQs

 Plus, as a Candid Platinum and Charity Navigator 4-star nonprofit (the highest ratings available by each), you can feel confident knowing your dollars are put to good use here.

-If you’re a food retailer (someone who represents a grocery store, wholesaler, farm, farmers’ market, or school/hospital/corporate cafeteria) interested in donating excess or unsold food, reach out to our Programs Team, via our Donor Inquiry Form or by calling 617-390-4450, to discuss.
+If you’re a food retailer (someone who represents a grocery store, wholesaler, farm, farmers’ market, school/hospital/corporate cafeteria, or a stadium or other large venue) interested in donating excess or unsold food, reach out to our Programs team, via our Donor Inquiry Form or by calling 617-390-4450, to discuss.
 Note that we don’t accept food donations from individuals or families.
-If you’re an individual or family looking to support our work, we recommend making a gift, fundraising for us, or getting involved with our advocacy work.
+If you’re an individual or family looking to support us, we recommend making a gift, starting a fundraiser, or getting involved with our advocacy work.

 Spoonfuls takes food safety as seriously as you do.
 With a ServSafe-certified food recovery team and a fleet of refrigerated vehicles for transporting food at the proper temperature, our team is committed to ensuring the food we deliver is safe for consumption.